ragingrooster/ragingrooster.github.io/_drafts/Adload2.md

 ---
 layout: post
 title: Adload Sample, Part 2.
-Triage.
+Triage Analysis.
 ---
 In previous posts I mentioned static and behavioral analysis and how they differ, but I haven't discussed triage yet.
 Thus, I decided to shift the analysis of this sample to show you how to triage malware, because quite frankly it's a good sample to do just that.